lovett/notifier/README.md

 # Notifier

-Notifier is a web-based notification service.
-Messages come in via HTTP and go out over websocket to connected clients.
-Clients can be web browsers or other scripts written in any language.
+Notifier is a web-based notification service using Node.js.
+Messages are received over HTTP and sent over websocket to connected clients.

-The notifer server is a Node.js application.
-It handles incoming messages, manages websocket connections, and serves the browser UI.
+Messages are stateful.
+When a client clears a messge, it is revoked from all other clients.

+Message are also stored by the server, even after they have been cleared.

-## Installation
+## Installation and Setup

-The first thing you'll need to run Notifier is Node.js.
-If you can invoke Node.js as "node", you're set.
-If your installation provides "nodejs" but not "node" (as is the case with Node.js packages on Debian for example), symlink `/usr/bin/node` to `/usr/bin/nodejs`.

-Next, you'll need 3 NPM packages installed globally:

-`npm install -g grunt-cli bunyan nodemon`

-Then install the remaining NPM packages locally:
+Third-party libraries can be installed using standard `npm install` procedures.
+Everything is application-local with no implicit dependency on globally-available packages.

+The server is configured with internal defaults that can be selectively overriden via an external JSON file.
+This file can either be located at `/etc/notifier.json` or within the application directory under `server/config-{env}.json` where `{env}` corresponds to the value of NODE_ENV.

+Before the application can be used, the browser UI must be be built by running:

+`npm run -s build`

+The server can be started by running:

-`npm install`
+`npm run -s start`

-The notifier server is configured via a JSON file.
-A default file is provided as `config-sample.json`.
-Copy this file to `config.json` and customize as appropriate.
-Now use Grunt to build the browser UI:

-`grunt`

-Now start the server:

-`grunt shell:server`

 Authenticate with the server and send yourself a test message via grunt: